JimOfLeisure/streamer-background/readme.md

 The object structure is in place and working well.
 Kitty pics can bounce around and/or fly into the distance randomly.

+The code has been refactored into es6 modules which has some consequences, particularly it needs a dev server now instead of file:/// url.

 Future steps include improving prop self-tracking, animated image display, and perhaps effects objects for shooting stars and such.